Jaerob44/quiz2/README.md

 Bash

 python manage.py runserver
 Open your web browser and go to http://127.0.0.1:8000/.
-You should see your Job Applicant Dashboard.
+You should see the junior developer .

 You can also access the Django Admin Panel at http://127.0.0.1:8000/admin/ using the superuser credentials you created.